symfony/symfony-docs/best_practices/business-logic.rst

     except when you have multiple services configured for the same class (in that case, use a snake case id).

-Now you can use the custom slugger in any controller class, such as the ``AdminController``:
+Now you can use the custom slugger in any other service or controller class, such as the ``AdminController``:

 .. code-block:: php